alienscience/form-dot-clj/README.md

 # form-dot-clj #

-A library for handling the display and validation of forms.
-Supports XSS prevention, HTML5 forms, javascript validation and plain HTML.
+A library for handling the display and validation of HTML forms.
+The library is designed to be used with Ring and supports XSS prevention, HTML5 forms, javascript validation and plain HTML.

 This and other form validation libraries are available on [clojars](http://clojars.org/search?q=form) for use with Leiningen/Maven
      :dependencies [[uk.org.alienscience/form-dot-clj "0.0.4"]]